LimeSurvey/surveypress/readme.txt

 == Description ==

-Using this plugin, administrator can integrate WordPress with LimeSurvey,an open source powerful feature packed survey tool, which gives the capability of importing users from WordPress to LimeSurvey and registered users of WordPress site can see the public(or private!) active surveys in there dashboard and take them as well!
-Furthermore, grant some users the ability to create survey or manage templates(if you wish!) on the basis of Roles or on per user basis!
+Using this plugin administrators can integrate WordPress with LimeSurvey, an Open Source powerful feature packed survey tool, which gives the capability of importing users from WordPress to LimeSurvey and so registered users of your WordPress site can see the open (or closed-access!) active surveys in their dashboard and take them as well!
+Furthermore, grant some users the ability to create surveys or manage templates (if you wish!) based on roles or per user!
 This plugin will be very useful for those who need a nice website/blog with the power of survey management.

 __Features__

 * Import users from WordPress to LimeSurvey.
 * Map the roles of users in WordPress with user capabilities/responsibilities in LimeSurvey.
 * Allow other users to create survey, manage labels/templates, create user and so on in LimeSurvey via this plugin.
-* Based on customization options, users can see public(or private!) surveys and take them directly through there dashboard in WordPress.
+* Based on customization options, users can see public (or private!) surveys and take them directly through their dashboard in WordPress.
-* If you want to let only users of your website take some specific survey, use tokens.
+* If you want to let only users of your website take some specific survey (closed access), use tokens.
 This way survey url will be private and only registered users can take the survey.
 * Customize the behaviour of this plugin!

 __Have a feature in mind?__ Create a new topic in forums!